Arame's anthro blog

 ›

-The administrative division of Achaemenid Persia is still a matter of debates.
-Most scholars agree that satrapic system was a hierarchic o...
+The administrative division of Achaemenid Persia is still a matter of debate.
+Most scholars agree that the satrapic system was hierarchical....

 There are some chances that Kaskean from North Anatolia will not be anymore considered as unrecorded language.